Thomas & Friends: The Great Race: Plot

-Ashima is lost and the other engines are too busy to help her find her way.
-Meanwhile, Diesel devises a trick that involves disguising his henchmen as trucks to fool Sir Topham into entering him into the competition instead of Henry.
-Ashima suggests to Thomas that he partake in the shunting competition.

-Diesel's trick goes awry when Thomas tries to shunt his train and crashes, and Thomas’ repairs mean he will not be able to go to the competition.
-Sir Topham reveals he was planning to enter Thomas into the shunting challenge the whole time, but because of his repairs, Percy will take his place.
-However, Thomas rushes to the mainland to deliver Gordon's safety valve upon learning the valve was not reinstalled when Gordon was streamlined.
+Meanwhile, Diesel devises a trick that involves disguising Paxton, Den, and Dart as trucks to fool Sir Topham into entering him into the shunting competition instead of Henry.
+Ashima tells Thomas he does not need to change himself and suggests he should partake in the shunting competition.
+Thomas tries moving Diesel's train to practise shunting, resulting in a crash.
+Sir Topham reveals he was planning to enter Thomas into the shunting challenge the whole time, but because of his needed repairs, Percy the Small Engine shall take his place.
+Once they leave, Thomas hurries to the competition after discovering that Gordon has not had his safety valve installed.
+At the Dieselworks, Diesel berates Paxton, Den, and Dart for the failed trick, then accidentally gets himself stuck in a crate.

-The Great Railway Show is a disaster for Sodor's representatives; Henry, James and Emily lose their respective competitions, and Gordon's boiler explodes and he is eliminated from the race after refusing to listen to Thomas and Flying Scotsman about his safety valve.
+The Great Railway Show is a disaster for Sodor's representatives; Henry, James, and Emily lose their respective competitions, and Gordon is eliminated from the race when his boiler explodes.
 With Percy's insistence, Thomas retakes his place in the shunting competition but sacrifices his win to Ashima to save her from crashing into a derailed flatbed.
-However, the judges decide to award Thomas the win alongside Ashima for good sportsmanship.
+However, the judges decide to award Thomas and Ashima a tie for good sportsmanship.

-With the Railway Show over, everyone is helping Thomas to try and find Ashima so that he can say goodbye when Sir Topham signals for his engines to return to Sodor.
-Thomas thinks he has missed his chance until he hears her singing as she fills up with coal.
-Elated, he invites Ashima to come back to Sodor with him, allowing them to spend some more time together before catching her ship back to India from there.

-During the credits, the diesels and Cranky the Crane look for Diesel at Brendam Docks.
-Diesel (stuck in a crate) calls for help as he sails away on a ship leaving Sodor.